Abdalla4AI/Master-ML_DL_GAI_2025/README.md

 # [Chapter 3 Classification](https://github.com/Abdalla4AI/Master-ML_DL_GAI_2025/blob/main/week03_Classification/Readme.md)

+This repository contains classification algorithms and their implementations, along with experiments using the MNIST dataset.
+I am exploring how to achieve approximately **99%** accuracy using **Convolutional Neural Networks (CNNs)**.

-This repository contains implementations and experiments using the MNIST dataset, a collection of 70,000 grayscale images of handwritten digits (0-9).
-Each image is 28x28 pixels, and the corresponding label represents the digit.
-MNIST is a foundational dataset in machine learning, often referred to as the "Hello World" of the field.
-It is widely used for testing and developing classification algorithms.
+The MNIST dataset consists of 70,000 grayscale images of handwritten digits (0–9).
+Each image is 28x28 pixels, and its corresponding label represents the digit.
+Often referred to as the "Hello World" of machine learning, MNIST is a foundational dataset widely used for testing and developing classification algorithms.

 | Chapter 3 Classification | MNIST ~99% Accuracy |